 2. King Street Art Festival

-Art on the Avenue is a multicultural arts festival celebrating our community’s diversity through the arts in the Del Ray neighborhood of Alexandria, Virginia.
-The festival is held on October 7, 2017 rain or shine.
+Art on the Avenue is a multicultural arts festival celebrating our community’s diversity through the arts in the Del Ray neighborhood in Alexandria, Virginia.
+This festival is held on the first Saturday in October, rain or shine.
 Every year, over 50,000 visitors stroll down Mt.
 Vernon Avenue in Del Ray between Bellefonte and Hume Avenues.
-People are greeted by over 300 artists (jewelers – silversmith & beaders, woodworkers, pottery makers, soap crafters, glass makers, unique painters, sculptures, fabric artists), musicians (Irish, folk, rock n’ roll, country and more), and food vendors (hot dogs, BBQ, Indian, crab cakes, chocolate bananas dipped on a stick, and homemade cider donuts).
-Activities for children include stuff your own scarecrow, paint a pumpkin, lotus flower design and weave screen art to name a few.
+People are greeted by more than 300 artists, from jewelers to woodworkers and from glass makers to painters.
+Plus, there’s live music and food vendors including hot dogs, BBQ, Indian, crab cakes, chocolate bananas dipped on a stick, and homemade cider donuts.
+Activities for children include stuff-your-own scarecrow, paint-a-pumpkin, lotus flower design and weave screen art to name a few.

 7. Farmers’ Markets